arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 	>**Note:** You can learn more about Git commands in the project documentation <http://git-scm.com/documentation>.

-1. To add the remote Windows Azure repository and push the files, run the following commands.
+1. To add the remote Microsoft Azure repository and push the files, run the following commands.
 Replace the _{git-clone-url}_ placeholder with the value obtained from the portal.
 Enter the deployment credentials when prompted.

 	````Bash
 	git remote add azure {git-clone-url}